Pearson-Higher-Ed/design/c/breadcrumbs/v1.0.0-beta.4/index.md

   - name: Typography
     version: 2.1.1

-tagline: Use component to help users keep track of their locations within a website.
-This is visual style guide for a standard breadcrumbs trail.
+tagline: Use breadcrumbs to help users keep track of their locations within a website.
+This is a visual style guide for standard breadcrumbs trail.

 features:
   - Usage